-Community Assessment
+Community Conversations

 Using the Harwood Institute method of Community Conversations, we performed a community assessment of Caro, Michigan in 2017.